This topic provides answers to some frequently asked questions about Services in Container Service for Kubernetes (ACK) clusters.

 Perform the following steps to recreate the SLB instance:

-.On the top of the Services page, select kube-system from the Namespace drop-down list.
-Then, find nginx-ingress-lb in the Services list and click View in YAML in the Actions column.
+.On the Services page, select kube-system from the Namespace drop-down list.
+Then, find and click nginx-ingress-lb in the Service list.

-If you cannot find nginx-ingress-lb in the Services list, use the following template to create a Service named nginx-ingress-lb:
+If you cannot find nginx-ingress-lb, click Create from YAML in the upper-right corner of the page.
+Use the following template to create a Service named nginx-ingress-lb.

 apiVersion: v1 kind: Service metadata: labels: app: nginx-ingress-lb name: nginx-ingress-lb namespace: kube-system spec: externalTrafficPolicy: Local ports: - name: http port: 80 protocol: TCP targetPort: 80 - name: https port: 443 protocol: TCP targetPort: 443 selector: app: ingress-nginx type: LoadBalancer

-In the Edit YAML dialog box, delete the content in the status field.
-Then, click Update.
+In the Actions column of the Service, click Edit YAML, delete the content in the status field, and then click Update.
 This way, the CCM creates a new SLB instance.

 Scenario 3: What do I do if I delete an SLB instance that is configured to handle workloads?